Gifts of Cash or Property

 - If the gift to be donated will be liquidated, contact the Real Property division of the UO Foundation, phone number 541-302-0337.

-- The Business Affairs Office will report to the UO Foundation each month all gifts-in-kind reported to Accounting.
+- Business Affairs will report to the UO Foundation each month all gifts-in-kind reported to Accounting.
 The UO Foundation will process the gifts, generate receipts, and enter the fair market value of the gift on the donor's official gift record.
 Departments will be notified of in-kind gifts through the foundation's weekly Gift Journal.

 - If the value of the gift is determined to be $5,000 or greater, the entity receiving the Report of Gift-in-Kind form (i.e. UO Foundation or UO business office) will forward the relevant documents to Property Control for inventory and asset management.